libffcv/ffcv/README.md

 # Write dataset
 writer.from_indexed_dataset(ds)
 ```
-Then replace your old loader with the `ffcv` loader at train time (no other
+Then replace your old loader with the `ffcv` loader at train time (in PyTorch,
-changes required!):
+no other changes required!):
 ```python
 from ffcv.loader import Loader, OrderOption from ffcv.transforms import ToTensor, ToDevice, ToTorchImage, Cutout